 Who is the best human for an Australian shepherd?

 Australian shepherds are highly intelligent and active dogs.
 This breed is not for sedentary or novice pet owners, as the Aussie might learn how to trick you without you even knowing it!

 Not a great dog if you live in a flat, the Aussie enjoys roaming free and having a job to do.

 Getting an Australian shepherd puppy

 Whether to adopt or to work with a breeder for your new Australian shepherd puppy is a personal choice that requires research.
 Thankfully, there are many resources out there to help you find a rescue or breeder that offers healthy, ethically-sourced Australian shepherd puppies.

 Knowing what you’re in for when you get an Australian shepherd puppy is an important step in being a responsible pet owner.
 Whether you find a responsible breeder or are planning on adopting, prepare yourself for an energetic and friendly addition to your household.
 Don’t just take our word for it, see what Long Haul Trekkers had to say about this fantastic breed.

 Finding an Australian shepherd breeder

 It may be surprising to know, but adopting an Australian shepherd puppy is possible.
-According to the AKC, most breed rescues report that a majority of their rescue dogs come from individual owner surrender, with the most common reasons being a change in lifestyle or the breed not being right for them.
+Most breed rescues report that a majority of their rescue dogs come from individual owner surrender, with the most common reasons being a change in lifestyle or the breed not being right for them.
 This means that there may be many dogs and puppies out there who are looking for a new forever home.

 You may also find an Australian shepherd mix that has all the traits you want from the breed, but with a little extra thrown in.